keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/jenkins/index.md

 * Once the above-configured event gets fired, the Jenkins pipeline has to be triggered.
 Therefore, you need to select/enter:
     * *Request method*: `GET`
     * *URL*: The webhook URL from above: `http://jenkins.127.0.0.1.nip.io/jobs/build?token=`
-    * Reference the secret to add the webhook identifier at the end of the URL.
-Therefore, clicking on the *key* icon, select the secret `jenkins-secret` and the key `my-pipeline-secret`.
+    * Reference the secret to add the webhook identifier at the end of the URL by clicking on the *key* icon, select the secret `jenkins-secret` and the key `my-pipeline-secret`.
 This will reference the secret value containing the sensitive data of your webhook URL: `http://jenkins.127.0.0.1.nip.io/jobs/build?token={{.secret.jenkins-secret.my-pipeline-secret}}`

   {{< popup_image
   link="./assets/jenkins-webhook-subscription.png"